6 AM: Alarm. Commute. Coffee.

 Problem: Choosing problems drains energy.

-Solution: Follow a curated list (Grind 75 set to 8-12 weeks).
-Just do the next problem.
+Solution: Follow a curated list (Grind 75, Blind 75).
+Just do the next problem on the list.
 No decisions.

-Problem: "Just one more test case" turns into 3-hour marathons.
+Problem: "Just one more test case" turns into 3-hour death spirals.

-Solution: Set timer for 60 min.
+Solution: Set a timer for 60 minutes.
 When it goes off, STOP.
 Even if unsolved.
+Look at the solution and move on.

 Problem: Friday tiredness makes any practice feel impossible.